braamotto/LibreVisa/README.md

 My Fork of LibreVisa, extended for use with PyVisa.

 I am trying to control a USBTMC Device using PyVisa and LibreVisa on a Debian Linux System.
-For PyVisa I had to implement the viParseRsrc() function.
+For use with PyVisa I had to implement the viParseRsrc() function in LibreVisa.

 My Python Script:
 ```